datagrok-ai/mol-track/docs/search.md

 # Search
-The search functionality allows users to query compounds, batches, and assay results using flexible filters and field selection.
+The search functionality allows users to query compounds, batches, assay results, assay runs, and assays using flexible filters, field selection and aggregations.
 Users can define which fields to return, apply precise conditions using logical operators, and build simple or complex queries.
-This functionality and be accessed through emdpoints ```/v1/search/compounds```, ```/v1/search/batches``` and ```/v1/search/assay_results```.
+Aggregations can also be defined to compute summaries or statistics over the results.
+This functionality and be accessed through emdpoints ```/v1/search/compounds```, ```/v1/search/batches```, ```/v1/search/assay_results```, ```/v1/search/assay_runs```, and ```/v1/search/assays```.
 This document explains how to structure search requests and use the available options effectively.
 # Search request
 Format of the search filter is as follows:
 ```json